zbraiterman/security-community/sast-intro.md

 ## What's returned, based on a scan

 For dependencies:
-* vulnerabilities
+* Vulnerabilities
-* license issues
+* License issues

 For source code: